 - Soft skills

-Your aim here is to provide as many details as you can discover at this stage so that your potential vendor company can select the best-suited resources for your project.
-If you want some form of a checklist, then you would need to provide the next information to the development team:
+Your aim here is to provide all the details you can discover at this stage so that the outstaffing company quickly selects the best-suited resources for your software development project.
+If you want some form of a checklist, then you would need to provide the IT outstaffing company with the following information:

-Project info.
-The information you give will help to pick developers, testers, project managers, etc that have worked on similar projects before.
+The information you give to the outsourcing vendor will help pick the whole team, including software engineers, qualified web developers, testers, project managers, etc., who have worked in the same tech industry and on similar projects before.
 Below are a couple of items to communicate:

 - Indicate the project technologies users.

-- Indicate the level of code you assess the project has (e.g. spaghetti code requires developers with more skill level).
+- Indicate the code level you assess the project (e.g., spaghetti code requires developers with more skill levels).

-- Indicate several modules or task samples developers should be able to execute.
+- Indicate several modules or task samples a dedicated remote team should be able to execute.

-- If you have the Project Vision document, ideally you would need to provide it.
+- Ideally, if you have the Project Vision document, you need to provide it.

 More about project vision and how to fill it in, you can request from our team.

-Hard Skills Requirements.
-When providing hard skills requirements, be realistic.
-Cause sometimes clients write down all technologies they ever heard of as a hard requirement while they are hardly used on the project.
-This narrows the number of CVs you’ll receive.
+When providing hard skills requirements to the IT oustaffing company, be realistic.
+Cause sometimes, clients write down all technologies they have ever heard of as a hard requirement while they are hardly used on the project.
+This narrows the number of CVs you’ll receive from IT outstaffing company.

-- Level of skills you are looking for in developers, e.g. senior, middle, junior.
+- Level of skills you are looking for in software development engineers, e.g., senior, middle, junior.

 - Technology stack.

-- What other staff apart of the main technology dev should know, e.g. CI, CD, etc.
+- What should other staff besides the leading technology software engineers know, e.g., CI/CD, etc.

 - Desired and Required skills.

-- Safety standard you keep to.
-It’s extremely important that the team can make sure they have a sufficient level of software and hardware to provide the security level you declared.
+- Safety standard you are keeping to.
+It’s essential that the IT outstaffing company can make sure they have a sufficient level of software and hardware to provide the security level you declared.

 Soft Skills Requirements

-- What English language knowledge is required (a lot of companies provide the English speaking manager to compensate for the lack of developer’s language knowledge.
-This might be a good trade if a developer has the knowledge and skills you require because such resources traditionally have lower rates).
+- What level of English is required (many software development companies provide an English-speaking manager to compensate for the lack of developer’s language knowledge.
+This might be a good trade if software developers have the knowledge and skills you require because such talents traditionally have lower rates).

 - Independent work.